ePages-de/epages-devportal/_posts/2019/2019-09-26-why-it-makes-sense-to-introduce-a-design-system.md

 It's clear that a design system is not brought by Santa Claus.
 It involves a huge amount of work and alignment of resources to establish it.
 Processes need to be implemented on how to best work together crafting a great product, and all involved parties have to be onboarded.
-In a follow-up post we'll give you insights of how we made the first small steps towards a design system.
+In a follow-up post we'll give you insights on how we made the first small steps towards a design system.